ESXi upgrade pre-check fails due to degraded vSAN health

 Resolution

-1. Validate if the SCSI controller is certified in Broadcom compatibility Guide using following link:
+1. Validate if the SCSI controller is certified in Broadcom compatibility Guide using following link: vSAN I/O Controller

-(Cluster > Monitor > vSAN > Skyline Health > under alert 'SCSI Controller is VMware Certified > Click on 'Silence Alert').
+Cluster > Monitor > vSAN > Skyline Health > under alert 'SCSI Controller is VMware Certified > Click on 'Silence Alert')

 3. Place one vSAN host at a time in maintenance mode with 'Ensure Accessibility' and run 'Remediate' to update the patch.

-4. Allow ESXi to complete the update.
+4. Allow the ESXi host to complete the update.

 5. Remove the host out of maintenance mode.